This article was originally published in 2014.

 To code is great fun.
 To write on code can be fun too.
-In this work, Guy Steele starts with words that have just one sound, and then makes words that have more sounds - one at a time.
+In this work, Guy Steele starts with words that have just one sound and then make words that have more sounds - one at a time.
 He makes the good point that growth is key for code whose might can shift through time, and on the sheer joy that comes when one plays with words.

 The internet is a scary place.
 Not only are networks and services subject to unavailability, but they may act peculiarly, maliciously and even attempt to bring down or compromise one another.

-Building distributed systems that are tolerant to any and all of these failures is commonly known as the Byzantine Generals Problem, after hypothetical armies lead by unreliable generals, who must coordinate to successfully attack a city.
+Building distributed systems that are tolerant to any and all of these failures is commonly known as the Byzantine Generals Problem after hypothetical armies lead by unreliable generals, who must coordinate to successfully attack a city.

-Algorithms for ensuring this kind of integrity are very relevant to today's distributed systems, for example Bitcoin, which can maintain integrity so long as at least half of the computing power of the Bitcoin network behaves correctly.
+Algorithms for ensuring this kind of integrity are very relevant to today's distributed systems, for example, Bitcoin, which can maintain integrity so long as at least half of the computing power of the Bitcoin network behaves correctly.